srishtikumari03/Precipitation_Prediction_using_ML/README.md

 #### **Training model using different techniques**

 - Split data into test and train datasets.
-- We can used logistic regression classifier,SVM, Gradient Boost Classifier, Random Forest, MLP on training dataset.
+- We used logistic regression classifier,SVM, Gradient Boost Classifier, Random Forest, MLP on training dataset.
 - Calculated accuracy and ROC_AUC on the test dataset and visualize it.
 - Tuned hyperparameter.
 - Visualised using confusion matrix using sklearn.